CerebralBlue/neuralseekweb/docs/how_to_use/how_to_use.md

 ## Training

-- [https://academy.neuralseek.com/](https://academy.neuralseek.com/) is the website that hosts NeuralSeek academy, where you can go through a self-pace training to study and learn about its features via tutorials, hands-on-lab, and additional resources.
+- [NeuralSeek Academy](https://academy.neuralseek.com/) is the website that hosts NeuralSeek academy, where you can go through a self-pace training to study and learn about its features via tutorials, hands-on-lab, and additional resources.
 Please reach out to [support@neuralseek.com](mailto:support@neuralseek.com) to access the academy.

 ## Use Cases